-- 257 IFRS 17 requires the measurement of a group of insurance contracts to include the total of: - (a) the fulfilment cash flows, including the risk adjustment; and - (b) the CSM. - 258 EIOPA highlighted in its analysis of IFRS 17 Insurance Contracts22 that "the introduction of IFRS 17 can be described as a shift in paradigm to bring comparability to insurers' financial statements and to allow for consistent accounting practices beyond different jurisdiction, compared to its predecessor IFRS 4. - Notwithstanding that and whilst IFRS 17 regulates the accounting relatively prescriptively in a number of areas, its principle-based nature allows scope for interpretation and judgement in other cases, which may affect the comparability of the financial statements."
-EIOPA mentions specifically the impact of the choice around discount rate as an example. - 259 EFRAG acknowledges that IFRS 17 is a principles-based standard and entities would use entity-specific information to apply it.
+- 258 IFRS 17 requires the measurement of a group of insurance contracts to include the total of: - (a) the fulfilment cash flows, including the risk adjustment; and - (b) the CSM. - 259 EIOPA highlighted in its analysis of IFRS 17 Insurance Contracts22 that "the introduction of IFRS 17 can be described as a shift in paradigm to bring comparability to insurers' financial statements and to allow for consistent accounting practices beyond different jurisdiction, compared to its predecessor IFRS 4. - Notwithstanding that and whilst IFRS 17 regulates the accounting relatively prescriptively in a number of areas, its principle-based nature allows scope for interpretation and judgement in other cases, which may affect the comparability of the financial statements."
+EIOPA mentions specifically the impact of the choice around discount rate as an example. - 260 EFRAG acknowledges that IFRS 17 is a principles-based standard and entities would use entity-specific information to apply it.
 Judgement may have a negative impact on comparability however this effect is inevitable in a principles-based standard.
 EFRAG considers that this is balanced by the relevance of the resulting information as it reflects an entity's specific view.
-In addition, IFRS 17 requires that such information (which is similar to other IFRS Standards) should, while being specific to the entity: - (a) incorporate, in an unbiased way, all reasonable and supportable information available without undue cost and effort; - (b) be current and reflect conditions existing at the measurement date; and - (c) include estimates of any relevant market variables which are consistent with observable market prices for those variables. - 260 In this context, EFRAG considers that entities will apply judgement for the measurement of the risk adjustment.
+In addition, IFRS 17 requires that such information (which is similar to other IFRS Standards) should, while being specific to the entity: - (a) incorporate, in an unbiased way, all reasonable and supportable information available without undue cost and effort; - (b) be current and reflect conditions existing at the measurement date; and - (c) include estimates of any relevant market variables which are consistent with observable market prices for those variables. - In this context, EFRAG considers that entities will apply judgement for the measurement of the risk adjustment.
 IFRS 17 requires explicit disclosures to be made that can mitigate, to some extent, the possible reduction in comparability of the recognised amounts.
 For example, entities have to disclose the confidence level used to determine the risk adjustment irrespective of the technique used to estimate the risk adjustment.
 This information will enable users to compare entities in order to assess how the entity-specific risk assessment might differ from entity to entity.
-Furthermore, while multiple techniques can be used to estimate the risk adjustment, these techniques need to result in similar outcomes in similar situations, thereby contributing to comparability.
+Furthermore, while multiple techniques can be used to estimate the risk adjustment, these techniques need to result in similar outcomes in similar situations, thereby contributing to comparability. - 262 EFRAG notes that the IASB confirmed that the confidence level disclosure is to assist with comparability of the entity-specific measure for the risk adjustment for non-financial risk.
+EFRAG acknowledges that the confidence level of disclosure may be burdensome to prepare and at the same time not directly comparable.
+However, other approaches, such as ranges of key inputs or size of risk adjustment compared to liabilities, would also not achieve an objective of perfect comparability.
+Other approaches such as the cost of capital approach may not be easy to implement or for users to understand.
+Therefore, EFRAG assesses that the disclosures around the confidence level are an appropriate practical approach that will provide useful information to users.
+The confidence level disclosure would allow the users to compare how the risk aversion may differ from entity to entity, thereby supporting comparability.